Bernard of Clairvaux

 - Is Bernard of Clairvaux considered a saint?
 By which traditions?

-- Bernard of Clairvaux is considered a saint in the Roman Catholic Church, which canonized him in 1174.
-He is also recognized as a Doctor of the Church, a title given to saints who have made significant contributions to theology or doctrine.
+- Yes, Bernard of Clairvaux is considered a saint in the Roman Catholic Church.
+He was canonized by Pope Alexander III in 1174 and is also recognized as a Doctor of the Church for his significant contributions to theology and spirituality.

 - Why does Bernard of Clairvaux still matter today?

-- Bernard of Clairvaux matters today for his profound insights into the nature of divine love and the spiritual life.
-His writings continue to inspire those seeking a deeper, more personal relationship with God, and his emphasis on love and humility remains relevant in contemporary discussions of faith and spirituality.
+- Bernard of Clairvaux matters today for his profound insights into the nature of love and spirituality, which continue to resonate with those seeking a deeper relationship with God.
+His writings offer guidance on humility, devotion, and the balance between action and contemplation in the Christian life.

 - What is the most surprising or counterintuitive thing about Bernard of Clairvaux?